Ally1999/Point-of-sale/Info/README.md

 - Node.js 18 or newer
 - npm 9+ (bundled with Node 18) or Yarn
 - PostgreSQL (12 or later) with a user that has database creation rights
+- rclone (optional) for the automated backup helper

 ---